flatcar-archive/flatcar-docs/docs/installing/cloud/gcp.md

         RequiredBy=local-fs.target
 ```

 For more information about mounting storage, Google's [own documentation](https://developers.google.com/compute/docs/disks#attach_disk) is the best source.
-You can also read about [mounting storage on Flatcar Container Linux](mounting-storage).
+You can also read about [mounting storage on Flatcar Container Linux][mounting-storage].

 ### Adding more machines